BIDS/repro-case-studies/case-studies/vstaneva.md

 - a 'real' data set: a video of a moving object; this tests the applicability of this methodology in practice

-This results in exploring quite a lot of different setups and most of the research time is spent at this stage.
+This results in exploring quite a lot of different setups and most of the research time is spent at this stage (it can take from weeks to several months to implement and test a specific formulation).
 The work was performed on an account on a university server, which was sequentially backed up.
 I also used Subversion for version control and stored my files in a Dropbox folder (which has its own version control).
 Luckily, I never lost a file, even when our server got hacked.

 In general the evaluation of these algorithms on real data is difficult.
 There are no standard testing data sets: and it is hard to design ones as different image sequences describe different processes, and some algorithms perform well in some situations and poorly in other.
 One usually considers a range of typical tracking hurdles and checks whether a given algorithm can overcome them.
 Since there is no one final metric to submit this requires storing all the results from all the experiments.
-In the end I saved all the code, data, experiments and outputs in a folder, which one can use to regenerate the results (on Linux with Matlab: on Windows one would only need to change the slashes in the path directories).
+In the end I saved all the code (written in MATLAB), data, and experiments in a folder, which provides everything necessary to regenerate the results in our manuscript with a few simple commands.
+When reviewers requested an additional plot to be included in our article, I could easily obtain it from the original data.
+We also selected a journal which does not prevent us from posting the preprint of the article elsewhere and stored all the supplementary materials on Github.

 The workflow also contains a parallel path in which one studies the mathematical properties of the models and algorithms.
-The advantage of such an approach is that you can sometimes guarantee the performance (at least on simulated data) even without implementing the algorithms, which makes reproducibility of mathematical research quite easy!
+For example, we aimed to develop algorithms which preserve the topology of the tracked objects, and we proved that our framework ensures that, thus eliminating the need to test this property in multiple cases.
+Sometimes it is possible to guarantee the performance of algorithms even without implementing them, which makes reproducibility of mathematical research quite easy!

 ##### Pain points
 *Describe in detail the steps of a reproducible workflow which you consider to be particularly painful.
 How do you handle these?
 How do you avoid them?*

-1) Privacy: data issues - some of the motivation for this project was driven by the need to process a specific data set of cardiac data and do statistical analysis on the obtained results.
-I worked directly on processing this data set but during the process there was an a problem and I was advised not to use this data set (even though it was anonymized).
-I resorted to searching for a public cardiac data set which turned out extremely difficult: a website which aimed to maintain a public database of cardiac images was permanently down as the creator left the field.
-One good source for public biomedical datasets was MICCAI conference challenges: they contain datasets on which to assess methods for solving very specific problems, so sometimes the datasets were not complete.
-The data set I obtained for my testing did not contain ground truth relevant to my problem.
+1) Privacy: data issues - some of the motivation for this project was driven by the need to process a specific cardiac data set and perform statistical analysis on the obtained results.
+I initially tested the algorithms on this data set, however, eventually I was not allowed to use it in my publication due to some privacy concerns.
+I resorted to searching for a public cardiac data set which turned out extremely difficult to find: a website which aimed to maintain a public database of cardiac images was permanently down as the creator left the field.
+One good source for public biomedical datasets is [MICCAI](http://www.miccai.org/) conference challenges: they contain datasets on which to assess methods for solving very specific problems.
+The drawback is that sometimes the data sets are not complete, as they are designed to solve a particular challenge: for example, the data set I obtained from an image segmentation challenge did not contain ground truth relevant to the tracking problem.

-4) Volume: (Storage) since I worked with processing video sequences, an issue was simply arising from the size of the produced outputs;  If I generate many experiments: which should be done when dealing with MCMC simulation, I had to store many videos.
-Since I did not have a ground truth, I could not store just some small measure of mismatch instead of the whole sequence.
-Github's does not accept files larger than 100MB.
+2) Volume (Storage): when processing video sequences, an issue simply arises from the size of the produced outputs.
+If I generate many experiments (which is inevitable when performing MCMC simulation) I have to store many videos.
+Without a ground truth, I could not store just a small measure of mismatch instead of the whole sequence.
+Github's policy does not accept files larger than 100MB.
 This caused difficulty when trying to upload even only the input data to the repository.
-One of the images sequences was 600MB so it could not be uploaded.
-Waiting on Github to increase the limit to 1GB in the coming months.
+This makes it hard to keep code and data together and easily accessible.

-5) Randomness: working with Monte Carlo simulations results in different outputs every time the algorithms are applied.
-This requires the extra step of forcing the random number generators producing the same sequence of random numbers.
+3) Randomness: working with Monte Carlo simulations results in different outputs every time the algorithms are applied.
+This requires the extra step of forcing the random number generators to produce the same sequence of random numbers.
 This procedure is not so simple when parallelization is involved: MATLAB (and similar scripting languages) usually do not have control over the order in which the separate threads are started and that results in extra randomness in the output.
+Further, attempting to generate multiple random streams simultaneously results in producing identical sequences of pseudo-random numbers (the seed is based on the current CPU time) which corrupts the Monte Carlo algorithm.
 One solution is to generate all random sequences that would be needed in the parallel threads in advance, but this requires modification of the programs themselves.
-Working with random outputs makes it hard to generate unit tests: we only have asymptotic results of what the outputs should be, so it is hard to set the confidence intervals for the outputs even with simulated data.
+Working with random outputs also makes it hard to generate unit tests: we only have asymptotic results of what the outputs should be, so it is difficult to set the confidence intervals for the outputs even with simulated data.

-6) Backup: I was using Subversion for version control of this project.
+4) Backup: I used Subversion for version control of this project.
 I wanted to use the integration with the Nautilus file manager that Subversion was providing.
-It turned out it was buggy (it was a new feature) and not all commits and adds were recorded through the graphical interfaces: quite dangerous!
+It turned out it was buggy (it was a new feature at that time) and not all commits were recorded through the graphical interface: quite dangerous!
+I learned that it is more reliable to use explicit terminal commands with version control systems.

+##### Key Benefits

+One of the main advantages of this workflow is that all the code was written in one language without resorting to external libraries and toolboxes.
+Usually core language functionality changes much more rarely than add-on packages, which makes software better sustainable in the long run and across platforms.

+Our approach of encoding certain mathematical properties into the developed algorithms also makes the research more robustly reproducible under deviations of the original set-up.

 ##### General questions about reproducibility